bjss-data-academy/apache-spark-databricks/spark-dataframe.md

 A dataframe object will manage large amounts of data for us, and provide it in an easy-to-use way.
 It is optimised to work with data where we want to know soething about entire _columns_ rather than individual rows.

 ### Why optimise for columns?
+A lot of business-level analysis relates to a single value: total _profit_, average _volume_, shortest _lead time_.
+These are all aggregate quntities of individual businees facts.

-An example would be _what is the average spend across all customers?_
+An example queryt a business would like to answer is _what is the average spend across all customers?_

 To answer this query, we would be looking at a column of _sold-price_ for each product sold, and then sum the total.
 The dataframe object makes that sum efficient to perform.

+Because many top-level queries aggregate values across all rows in a single column, it makes sense to optimise processing for columns of data.

 ## Reading data into a dataframe
 We can read data in several popular formats into a dataframe.